 Tom Waits – I don’t get this one either.
 His voice sounds “like it was s soaked in a vat of bourbon, left hanging in the smokehouse for a few months, then taken outside and run over with a car.”
 I can’t get past that voice.
 The Eagles were early champions of his songwriting.
 Critics seem to love him.
 Other artists love him putting him in films and TV shows.
 The most excellent TV show, The Wire, created by MacArthur genius winner David Simon, used his song “Down in the Hole” as its theme.
 I assume he’ll sneak in eventually.
 When he does I will chalk that up to my limited appreciation for his envied lyrics and unique delivery.

 Laura Nyro – One of David Geffen’s first “finds” who wrote half a dozen hits for other artists.
 I have tried in earnest to listen to her and I just can’t do it.
 While I appreciate the songs she wrote, they are much better in the hands of their re-makers.
 These re-recorders were “rock giants” 3 Dog Night, and the 5th Dimension.
 So this is a natural stretch.
 The Hall does love songwriters and David Geffen – so who knows.
 Not this year, and maybe never.

 Dr. John – Wrong place, wrong time.

 Darlene Love – Quiz, quickly name 5 Darlene Love songs where she sang lead!

 Joe Tex – I gotcha!
-Ah ha, but you won’t get in now will ya!
+Ah ha, but you won’t get in now, will you?

-LL Cool J – Iggy Pop has the killer abs wing covered.
+LL Cool J – Iggy Pop has the kearnestlywing covered.

 I am sure people will argue with these, but that’s part of the fun isn’t it?
-It’s not a question of who “deserves” to be in anymore.
-I am not sure any of these really pass that muster.
-These are all second or third tier acts.
+It’s not a question of who “deserves” to be in any ore.
+I am not sure any of these pass that muster.
+These are all second or third-tier acts.

-Besides, are you really gonna go out an buy an album by any of these nominees any time soon?
+Besides, are you going to?
+To go out and buy an album by any of these nominees any time soon?